KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - What bundles of products and services are we offering to each Customer Segment?
   - Which customer needs are we satisfying?
   - Application to [Biz Latin Hub: Why do Business in Argentina?]{https://www.youtube.com/watch?v=Dk9tL9o36oo&ab_channel=BizLatinHub}
-- Discussion of homework and what brianstorming is.
+- Discussion of homework and what brainstorming is.

 **Day 2: Homework:**
 - Watch [Video: The Entrepreneurs Behind a Technology Boom in Argentina](https://www.youtube.com/watch?v=J67ChvM5fNk&ab_channel=CGTNAmerica) Then identify and briefly summarize main ideas from the homework